boenninghoff/AdHominem/README.md

 # Dataset

 This repository works with a [_small Amazon review dataset_](https://github.com/marjanhs/prnn), including 9000 review pairs written by 300 distinct authors.
-This dataset provides a simple sanity check for new authorship verification methods.
+Since you can achieve 99% accuracy, this dataset provides a simple sanity check for new authorship verification methods.

     mkdir data
     cd data